xtyangpsp/YangAndGao_AlaskaFWANT/Figure_S3/Figure_3_README.txt

 ...

 Prepared by Xiaotao Yang
-Contact: stcyang@gmail.com
+Contact: xtyang@purdue.edu

 Reference:
 Yang, X., H. Gao (in revision).
-Seismic imaging of slab segmentation and correlation with volcano distribution along the Aleutian-Alaska subduction zone, Nature Communications
+Segmentation of the Aleutian-Alaska subduction zone revealed by full-wave ambient noise tomography: implications for the along-strike variation of volcanism, Journal of Geophysical Research-Solid Earth